 Many people might believe that the basic idea of a Matrix emerged in this modern age.
 Many may think that the idea that we could live in virtual reality has been established within the collective consciousness of eponymous Hollywood films.
 This notion is not true at all!
 The concept that we live in a virtual construct is ancient.
 Already the ancient Indian civilization had this fundamental concept in its Vedic scriptures, which they called “Maya.”
 Maya means the cosmic illusion that deceives us from our actual reality.

 However, there should be no doubt that the Matrix trilogy has massively contributed to this idea of a virtual reality world and has recently gained inevitable publicity.
 These Hollywood films have initiated a renaissance of this ancient philosophical perspective.
 At least they reintroduced this concept into pop culture.

 The philosophical origins of the Matrix Hypothesis

-The western philosophical origins to this profound question, whether we live in an artificial, virtual reality, do not date as far back as the ancient Indian philosophy and their concept of “Maya.”
-At least as much as we know, it emanates from the controversy between Platon vs. Democritus, or between two ideologies: idealism versus materialism.
+Whether we live in an artificial respectively virtual reality, the western philosophical origins to this profound question do not date as far back as the ancient Indian philosophy and their concept of “Maya.”
+At least as much as we know, it emanates from the controversy between Platon vs. Democritus or between two ideologies: idealism versus materialism.
 Platon assumed that the material world emerges from a higher principle.
 He was referring to a collective consciousness or a complex metaphysical realm behind space-time.

 Proving the Matrix with new scientific methods